-METALLIZING WITH ROBOT
+METALLIZING WITH ROBOTS

 - The metallization process is very suitable for robotic solutions.